-The invitation I offer through the process of psychotherapeutic practice is to reveal and return to that unconditioned core state.
 As human beings we all suffer, feel pain and periodically struggle in life.
 It is natural.
-In Core Process Psychotherapy (CPP) we explore those places together with awareness, and with compassion for what has affected us.
-It is a journey towards greater happiness and health.
+In Core Process Psychotherapy (CPP) we explore those places together with awareness, and with compassion for what has affected us, moving back towards our true nature.

 What is Mindfulness?